Thought experiment: Practical applications

-Backcasting

-The activity of backcasting – the term backcasting was coined by John Robinson in 1982 — involves establishing the description of a very definite and very specific future situation.
-It then involves an imaginary moving backward in time, step-by-step, in as many stages as are considered necessary, from the future to the present to reveal the mechanism through which that particular specified future could be attained from the present.

-Backcasting is not concerned with predicting the future:

-According to Jansen (1994, p.
-503:

 Fields

 Thought experiments have been used in a variety of fields, including philosophy, law, physics, and mathematics.
 In philosophy they have been used at least since classical antiquity, some pre-dating Socrates.
 In law, they were well known to Roman lawyers quoted in the Digest.
-In physics and other sciences, notable thought experiments date from the 19th and especially the 20th century, but examples can be found at least as early as Galileo.
+In physics and other sciences, notable thought experiments date from the 19th and, especially, the 20th century; but examples can be found at least as early as Galileo.